Photo: Graham Jepson

 Kingsolver reads from new work at Lexington, Ky., conference

-Barbara Kingsolver will be the keynote speaker for the Books-in-Progress Conference June 8 and 9, sponsored by The Carnegie Center in Lexington, Ky.
-She will read from new work June 8 at 7 p.m., at the Lexington Convention Center’s Bluegrass Ballroom Atrium.
-The conference will offer writing and publishing workshops, as well as one-on-one meetings between writers and literary agents.
-Go to http://carnegiecenterlex.org/events/books-in-progress-conference/ for more information.
+Barbara Kingsolver was the keynote speaker for the Books-in-Progress Conference June 8 and 9, sponsored by The Carnegie Center in Lexington, Ky.
+She read from new work June 8 at 7 p.m., at the Lexington Convention Center’s Bluegrass Ballroom Atrium.
+The conference offered writing and publishing workshops, as well as one-on-one meetings between writers and literary agents.

 Kingsolver, Mattea take stage together